 Certain foods contain purines, which create uric acid when the body breaks them down.
 Eating a diet that is too rich in purines can cause uric acid to build up in the blood.

-Foods that include moderate or high levels of purines include:
+Foods and drinks that include moderate or high levels of purines include:

 A person who has gout may wish to limit these foods in their diet.

-People can also take steps to prevent gout flares.
+People can take steps to prevent gout flares.
 These include:

 - avoiding alcohol